Report an Absence/Request Leave

 In exceptional circumstances, requests for Leave of Absence can be made to the Attendance Officer.
 This may include requests to attend a wedding or funeral of a first degree relative, a university visit, driving tests (not lessons), work experience, county level sport, and students in entertainment.

 Please note that the School cannot lawfully grant leave of absence for family holidays, except under clearly exceptional circumstances, and requests for LOA, in line with Government Guidelines, will normally not be authorised.
-Absence requests are not generally granted a almost never to those whose attendance is below 98%.
+Absence requests are not generally granted and almost never to those whose attendance is below 98%.